 In addition to our youth-specific components, a low standover geomentry frame using big wheels is the next important ingredient.
-We've pioneered the use of 700c wheels on kids bikes for many years now and a common question is "What are the benefits of 700c wheels on kids bikes?".
+We've pioneered the use of larger wheels on kids bikes for years and a common question is "What are the benefits of larger wheels on kids bikes?".
 Benefits include: performance (handling & acceleration) financial & practical;

-- Handling: especially in CX the larger rolling radius smooths out the terrain - rolling over problems, not in and out of them!
-Larger diameter wheels are also more stable improving the riders confidence.
+- Handling: especially in MTB & CX the larger rolling radius smooths out the terrain - rolling over problems, not in and out of them!
+Larger diameter wheels are also more stable (gyroscopic) improving the riders confidence.

-- Acceleration: lightweight 700c wheels spin up much faster than mass produced children's 24"/26" etc, especially helpful for kids with less power.
+- Acceleration: lightweight 700c/27.5"/29" wheels spin up much faster than mass produced children's 24"/26", especially helpful for kids with less power.
 Tyres and tubes are also lighter.

 - Practicality: component sharing with parents and siblings - borrowing mums/dads race wheels, tyres, tubes etc - no more odd sized kit, everyone on the same size.
 Easier on holidays too.

-- Financial: they won't outgrow their 700c wheels (only a frame and cranks) so moving to a larger size as they grow can actually cost less than buying a whole new bike.
+- Financial: they won't outgrow their 700c/27.5"/29" wheels (only a frame and cranks) so moving to a larger size frame, as they grow, can actually cost less than buying a whole new bike.

 It’s also important to eliminate toe-overlap on youth cyclocross bikes in particular, so they can confidently negotiate technical sections of the course without the risk of their shoes clashing with the front tyre when steering.
 It’s a common issue with adult frames, but we’ve been very careful (especially on the smaller frame sizes) to remove that risk, so they can simply concentrate on the course.

 It was also important to ‘future-proof’ the range as much as is possible, an important consideration for parents wanting to preserve the value of their investment.
-The latest technical standards have been used such as flat-mount disc brakes, Shimano thru-axles, an 1 1/8” tapered fork steerer and internal cabling (with ‘easy to install cables’ design for novice mechanics).
+The latest technical standards have been used such as flat/post mount disc brakes, Shimano thru-axles, an 1 1/8” tapered fork steerer and internal cabling (with ‘easy to install cables’ design for novice mechanics).
 The full length outer cable design also reduces ongoing maintenance to a minimum.
 The HUP evo on 142mm/100mm OLD, the HUP enduro on 148mm/110mm boost OLD - both the very latest in their categories.

 Finally, it was important to create class leading tyre clearances for obvious reasons such as the ability to deal with Winter mud, but also to allow the flexibility to fit 650b wheels and larger Gravel or MTB tyres on the HUP evo.
-This gives the opportunity to build a highly effective MTB XC bike for the younger riders, something the previous cantilever brake frames couldn’t manage.
+This gives the opportunity to build a highly effective Gravel Adventure bike (or MTB XC bike for the younger riders), something the previous cantilever brake frames couldn’t manage.
 For these reasons, HUP cyclocross frames have a huge 55mm tyre clearance.
 The HUP enduro is built for 2.4" wide enduro tyres, huge grip!